solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 list should give you enough to get started.

-The big benefit of really paying attention to this aspect of design is answering the ‘indexing’ problem.
-Without PDAs and seeds, all users would have to keep track of all of the addresses of all of the accounts they’ve ever used.
+The big benefit of really paying attention to this aspect of design is answering the ‘indexing' problem.
+Without PDAs and seeds, all users would have to keep track of all of the addresses of all of the accounts they've ever used.
 This isn't feasible for users, so they'd have to depend on a centralized entity to store their addresses in a database.
 In many ways that defeats the purpose of a globally distributed network.
 PDAs are a much better solution.